IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 NOTE 5: GOODWILL, INTANGIBLE AND TANGIBLE ASSETS (extract 2)

-5.3 Impairment of intangible assets, including goodwill, and tangible assets
+5.3 Impairment of intangible assets, including goodwill, and tangible assets Impairment charges were as follows:

 Impairment test of goodwill

 The recoverable amounts of the GCGUs are mainly determined based on their value in use.
 The value in use of each GCGU is determined by estimating future cash flows.
-The 2024 impairment test of goodwill did not include the GCGU corresponding to the Mining segment as goodwill allocated to this GCGU was fully impaired in 2015.
+The 2025 impairment test of goodwill did not include the GCGU corresponding to the Mining segment as goodwill allocated to this GCGU was fully impaired in 2015.
 The key assumptions for the value in use calculations are primarily the discount rates, growth rates, expected changes to average selling prices, shipments and direct costs during the period.
 Assumptions for average selling prices and shipments are based on historical experience and expectations of future changes in the market.
-In addition, with respect to raw material price assumptions, the Company applied a range of $80 per tonne to $98 per tonne for iron ore ($70 per tonne to $114 per tonne in 2023) and $190 per tonne to $210 per tonne ($185 per tonne to $250 per tonne in 2023) for coking coal.
-Cash flow forecasts adjusted for the risks specific to the tested assets are derived from the most recent financial plans approved by management for the next five years.
+In addition, with respect to raw material price assumptions, the Company applied a range of $80 per tonne to $97 per tonne for iron ore ($80 per tonne to $98 per tonne in 2024) and $183 per tonne to $210 per tonne ($190 per tonne to $210 per tonne in 2024) for coking coal.
+Cash flow forecasts adjusted for the risks specific to the tested assets are derived from the most recent financial plans approved by management for the next 5 years.
+Beyond the specifically forecasted period, the Company extrapolates cash flows for the remaining years based on an estimated growth rate of 2%.
+This rate does not exceed the average long-term growth rate for the relevant markets.

 The Company considered its exposure to certain climate-related risks which could affect its estimates of future cash flow projections applied for the determination of the recoverable amount of its GCGUs and CGUs.
 With the switch to electric vehicles and the move to wind and solar power generation, the Company sees also additional opportunities as customers deepen their understanding of embedded and lifecycle emissions of the materials where steel compares favorably.

-ArcelorMittal’s most substantial climate-related policy risk is the EU Emissions Trading scheme (“‘ETS”), which applies to all its European plants.
+ArcelorMittal’s most substantial climate-related policy risk is the EU Emissions Trading scheme (“‘EU-ETS”), which applies to all its European plants.
 The risk concerns the Company’s primary steelmaking plants which are exposed to this regulation.
-On April 25, 2023, the EU adopted a revision of the ETS Directive including a regulation establishing a carbon border adjustment mechanism (“CBAM”) which entered into force on May 17, 2023.
-The ETS and CBAM regulations will impact the carbon emissions allowances from the second trading period of Phase IV (2026-2030) onwards as they will be gradually phased out (2.5% by 2026, 5% by 2027, 10% by 2028, 22.5% by 2029, 48.5% by 2030, 61% by 2031, 73.5% by 2032, 86% by 2033 and 100% by 2034).
-The Company’s assumptions for future cash flows include an estimate for costs that the Company expects to incur to acquire emission allowances, which primarily impacts the flat steel operations in the EU under the ETS scheme and in Canada.
+In addition, on January 1, 2026, the carbon border adjustment mechanism (“CBAM”) entered into force.
+The EUETS and CBAM regulations will impact the carbon emissions allowances from the second trading period of Phase IV (2026-2030) onwards as they will be gradually phased out (2.5% by 2026, 5% by 2027, 10% by 2028, 22.5% by 2029, 48.5% by 2030, 61% by 2031, 73.5% by 2032, 86% by 2033 and 100% by 2034).
+The Company’s assumptions for future cash flows include an estimate for costs that the Company expects to incur to acquire emission allowances, which primarily impacts the flat steel operations in the EU.
 The assumption for carbon emission cost is based on historical experience, implementation of decarbonization strategies to mitigate or otherwise offset such future costs and information available of future regulatory or operational changes.
-With respect to the EU ETS scheme, the assumption for carbon emission cost includes also the gradual phasing out of free emission allowances and the forecast market price of emission rights, for which the Company considered in its five-year cash flow projections internal estimates of 90€/t, 99€/t, 105€/t, 107€/t and 101€/t for 2025, 2026, 2027, 2028 and 2029, respectively.
+With respect to the EU-ETS scheme, the assumption for carbon emission cost includes also the gradual phasing out of free emission allowances and the forecast market price of emission rights, for which the Company considered in its five-year cash flow projections internal estimates of 77€/t, 80€/t, 80€/t, 85€/t and 100€/t for 2026, 2027, 2028, 2029 and 2030, respectively.

 Once recognized, impairment losses for goodwill are not reversed.